How to Calculate the Number of Weeks Between Two Dates in Excel

 Using INT Function

-• The final output will be given below.
+• The final output is shown below.

 Using INT Function

-2. Applying ROUNDDOWN Function
+Method 2 – Applying the ROUNDDOWN Function

 =ROUNDDOWN((C5-B5)/7,0)